ubirch/ubirch-ethereum-service/README.md

     0

 To request ETH : https://faucet.rinkeby.io/ <br>
-Once the node is up and running and you have an address with Rinkeby ETH on it, you can start the service.
+Once the node is up and running and you have access ( = keyfile on your machine and known password) to an address with Rinkeby ETH on it, you can start the service.

 <b>  b.
 If you are on branch privatetestnet : </b> <br>